EDiRobotics/GR1-Training/README.md

 The original implementation is [here](https://github.com/bytedance/GR-1) but there is no training script.

+Star and cite this repo (and of course the original implementation) if you find it is helpful!

 ## Installation
 Setup conda environment and install the CALVIN benchmark.
 ```